Impurity screening by defects in (1+1)$d$ quantum critical systems

-{\em Acknowledgements} --- M.C. acknowledges enlightening conversations with Sheng-Jie Huang, Chong Wang and Dominic Else on related topics.
-This work was supported by the NNSF of China under grant No. 12174130 (Y.-H. W.), the Deutsche Forschungsgemeinschaft through project A06 of SFB 1143 under project No. 247310070 (H.-H. T.), and NSF under award number DMR-1846109 (M.C.).
+--- M.C. acknowledges enlightening conversations with Sheng-Jie Huang, Chong Wang, Dominic Else and Max Metlitski on related topics.
+H.-H.T. acknowledges helpful discussions with Philippe Lecheminant and Thomas Quella.
+This work was supported by the NNSF of China under grant No.~12174130 (Y.-H.W.), the Sino-German (CSC-DAAD) Postdoc Scholarship Program (Y.Z.), the Deutsche Forschungsgemeinschaft through project A06 of SFB 1143 under project No.~247310070 (H.-H.T.), and NSF under award number DMR-1846109 (M.C.).